 In theory, this system is interesting because you can hold on to older gear that have unique attributes and continue to put them to use.
 The problem is that it kills all loot-based progression, an essential component of JRPGs in my opinion.
-Sure, you will find equipment that has different properties and/or higher base stats, but they are often not near as strong as fully upgraded gear.
-And due to the enormous cost of upgrade components, it’s often not worth swapping to newly acquired gear simply due to the investment in fully upgrading it again.
+Sure, you will find equipment that has different properties and/or higher base stats, but they are often not nearly as strong as fully upgraded gear.
+And due to the enormous cost of upgrading components, it’s often not worth swapping to newly acquired gear simply due to the investment in fully upgrading it again.
 You are typically better off upgrading what you already have and going from there.

 That is only factoring in a single party member’s equipment as well.
 When you multiply that cost by four (for your active party members) or MORE (if you deck out your entire party) the expense becomes astronomical.
 Lost Sphear is one of those RPGs that forces you to play certain party members during specific events; meaning you always want to keep at least a base amount of gear upgrades on every character.
 But given how the system works, it is a pretty daunting task.
 There are ways to improve your farming efficiency (ie. aurum/platinum bobb buffs), but honestly they feel more like a necessity rather than just an option.

 You could argue that elemental affinities on gear bring a welcome complexity to the equipment system.
-Unless you a true grinding freak (and I know some are out there!), you will likely never be in a position to take advantage of the system simply due to the cost involved.
-Additionally, it is easy enough to achieve elemental advantages just through using the spritnite system, further negating the need for multiple gearsets.
+Unless you are a true grinding freak (and I know some are out there!), you will likely never be in a position to take advantage of the system simply due to the cost involved.
+Additionally, it is easy enough to achieve elemental advantages just through using the spritnite system, further negating the need for multiple gear sets.
 There are only a handful of times where negative status effects can even pose a threat, and really only one or two times where it can become frustrating (I’m looking at you, Krom in the Fade!).
 In reflection, I think the upgrade system could have been nerfed in order to bring balance to both empowering old gear while making new pieces more exciting to obtain.